|

 many other things.
 The Antarctic books are reference only, but

+all the others can be checked out for two weeks.
 I went to a meeting of the McMurdo Historical Society last

 week and we are going to try and start a local museum.
 There are